coreos/ignition/docs/configuration-v3_2.md

     * **_noUserGroup_** (boolean): whether or not to create a group with the same name as the user.
 This only has an effect if the account doesn't exist yet.
     * **_noLogInit_** (boolean): whether or not to add the user to the lastlog and faillog databases.
 This only has an effect if the account doesn't exist yet.
     * **_shell_** (string): the login shell of the new account.
+    * **_shouldExist_** (boolean) whether or not the user with the specified `name` should exist.
+If omitted, it defaults to true.
+If false, then Ignition will delete the specified user.
     * **_system_** (bool): whether or not this account should be a system account.
 This only has an effect if the account doesn't exist yet.
   * **_groups_** (list of objects): the list of groups to be added.
 All groups must have a unique `name`.
     * **name** (string): the name of the group.
     * **_gid_** (integer): the group ID of the new group.
     * **_passwordHash_** (string): the encrypted password of the new group.
+    * **_shouldExist_** (boolean) whether or not the group with the specified `name` should exist.
+If omitted, it defaults to true.
+If false, then Ignition will delete the specified group.
     * **_system_** (bool): whether or not the group should be a system group.
 This only has an effect if the group doesn't exist yet.

 [part-types]: http://en.wikipedia.org/wiki/GUID_Partition_Table#Partition_type_GUIDs